Khan-F-M/Python-Task-Automation/README.md

 # Python-Task-Automation
-Pratice automating daily tasks using python
+This repo contains my practice using python to automate mundane tasks